Using Pinterest, Facebook, and other social media platforms is a must for bloggers. But, it is more than adding a link to your most recent blog post.

 When it comes to social media, more is more – not necessarily better.

 You will need to find a schedule for your accounts and post accordingly.
-The optimal times and number of shares/posts/pins will vary based upon different factors.
+The optimal times and number of shares/posts/pins will vary based on different factors.

 3. NOT USING TOOLS TO HELP

-Tools help you maintain a consistent schedule (which is another social media strategy mistake we discuss below).
+Tools help you maintain a consistent schedule (another social media strategy mistake we discuss below).
 Here are some of my favorite tools.

 Commun.it: This application helps you find new followers and increase engagement.
-They have a basic program that is free, but plans you can purchase if you want to do more with the application.
+They have a basic free program but plans you can purchase if you want to do more with the application.

 4. USING THE INCORRECT IMAGES